 Law and order:

 The single Police Scotland force created by the SNP government has been mired in controversy after controversy, failing miserably in its duty on several occasions, notably regarding missing and vulnerable persons.
 The SNP's obsession with centralization has created a constabulary conspicuously lacking in local accountability and local knowledge.
-The government-appointed Scottish Police Authority quango has proven woefully inadequate to govern the police.
+The government-appointed Scottish Police Authority (SPA) quango has proven woefully inadequate to govern the police.
 Officer morale has plummeted and the force's financial situation has lurched from one crisis to another.
 Most police control rooms and dozens of police stations have been closed, with many more under threat of closure or reduced opening hours, further estranging the police from the citizens they serve.

 The justice system has not fared any better under the SNP's control: many local courts have been closed and soft-touch justice has disgusted the victims of crime and endangered the public by allowing serious criminals to be released far too early.
 According to UN data, Scotland is now the assault capital of the world, for attacks resulting in "serious bodily injury".
 And of course, we must not forget the debacle surrounding the al-Megrahi release in 2009.